Olive

 Olive’s Differentiation

-Yet MyChart's market position is sufficiently strong that direct competition is not feasible.
-There is an opportunity, however, to lean upon MyChart’s strong position.
+MyChart's market position is sufficiently strong that direct competition is not feasible.
+There is, however, an opportunity to lean upon MyChart’s strong position and leverage its 160 million users as Olive’s audience (MyChart, “Homepage”).

-A product which subsumes wearable data, tracks wellbeing metrics, such as fitness, diet, mood, and mental health symptoms, and interfaces easily with MyChart to seamlessly import these metrics would be quite valuable for the 160 million patients who use MyChart (MyChart, “Homepage”).
+Olive could provide user value as a product which subsumes wearable data, tracks wellbeing metrics, such as fitness, diet, mood, and mental health symptoms, and interfaces easily with MyChart to seamlessly import these metrics.

 Impact of Competitive Analysis